 SAS Rogue Heroes: Series 2

 The first series of SAS: Rogue Heroes – the real-life story of the formation of the SAS in World War Two – exploded onto our screens in autumn 2022, attracting over 9 million viewers, and the series concluded with the teasing caption ‘TO BE CONTINUED’.
-The BBC have confirmed series two will start filming in 2023, and will show the consequences of the dramatic season one finale.
+The BBC have confirmed filming for series two began in May 2023, and will rejoin series one’s lead characters David Stirling (Connor Swindells) and Paddy Mayne (Jack O’Connell) in spring 1943, with other returning cast including Sofia Boutella as Eve Mansour and Dominic West as Dudley Clarke.

 Shetland Series 8

 The eighth series of this popular murder mystery drama will be taking a decidedly fresh turn, as Ashley Jensen will take over from Douglas Henshall as the show’s lead detective, starring as new character DI Ruth Calder.
-Filming begins in the spring, so we’ll confirm a release date later in the year.
+Calder returns to her native Shetland to retrieve the vulnerable witness to a gangland murder, assisted by returning DS Tosh (Alison O’Donnell) who is also investigating a string of mysterious animal deaths.
+Filming began in April, so we’ll confirm a release date later in the year.

 The Crown Series 6